Elements Of Landscape Design

 When it comes to the scale of your garden work with what you have.
 If you have a large mansion, then large trees and numerous shrubs with a nice expanse of green, healthy lawn is likely the best fit.

-On the other end, like many of the wonderfully unique homes in White Rock, BC, bunches of perennials and smaller shrubs and trees work with the scale of the residence.
+On the other end, like many of the wonderfully unique homes we service, bunches of perennials and smaller shrubs and trees work with the scale of the residence.